-You may not know that anti-oxidant and anti-inflammatory power of Saffron works on your skin as well.
-It is so powerful that top skincare brands are adding it to the list of ingredients in their products and everyday new products are being launched:
+You may not know that the anti-oxidant and anti-inflammatory power of Saffron works on your skin as well.
+It is so powerful that top skincare brands are adding it to the list of ingredients in their products and every day new products are being launched:

 In this article, we will investigate Saffron for its beauty effect on your skin and offer some recommendations for DIY skincare with this luxury spice.

-Saffron spice is the dried stigma of flowers in Crocus Sativus L. plant.
-The stigmas contain very strong compounds including Favonoids and Carotenoids such as Crocin, Crocetin, Safranal and Picrocrocin.
-These chemicals are all involved in photosynthesis of the plant and are very strong anti-oxidants.
+Saffron spice is the dried stigma of flowers in the Crocus Sativus L. plant.
+The stigmas contain very strong compounds including Flavonoids and Carotenoids such as Crocin, Crocetin, Safranal, and Picrocrocin.
+These chemicals are all involved in the photosynthesis of the plant and are very strong anti-oxidants.

-They have scavenging tendency meaning they chase free radicals and donate a single hydrogen atom in order to make them stable.
-The damage these free radicals can cause is most visible on your skin as thickness, pores, color and quality changes over time revealing early signs of aging.
+They have a scavenging tendency meaning they chase free radicals and donate a single hydrogen atom in order to make them stable.
+The damage these free radicals can cause is most visible on your skin as thickness, pores, color, and quality change over time revealing early signs of aging.

 It helps with collagen production of the skin through increasing blood flow and circulation; therefore, creating a more supple and youthful complexion.
-Due to its ability to work at cellular level, the next layers of its magic are tissue generation, fine lines prevention, healing of wounds and hyper pigmentation.
+Due to its ability to work at the cellular level, the next layers of its magic are tissue generation, fine lines prevention, healing of wounds, and hyperpigmentation.

-The golden color of Saffron is caused by crocin which is effective in treating hyper pigmentation.
-This condition is caused by excess melanin in some part of the skin such as dark circles around the eyes.
+The golden color of Saffron is caused by crocin which is effective in treating hyperpigmentation.
+This condition is caused by excess melanin in some parts of the skin such as dark circles around the eyes.
 Crocin can suppress tyrosinase, an enzyme essential for melanin production thus lightening the color of over-pigmented areas.

-Safranal which causes the aroma of the spice is the anti-bacterial and anti-microbial agent while sterol oil is anti-fungal.
-This makes Saffron a potent treatment for acne prone skins.
+Safranal which causes the aroma of the spice is an anti-bacterial and anti-microbial agent while sterol oil is anti-fungal.
+This makes Saffron a potent treatment for acne-prone skins.

-Like any other skin treatment, Saffron must be first patch tested on a small area of your skin, preferably forearm, for allergic reactions.
+Like any other skin treatment, Saffron must be the first patch tested on a small area of your skin, preferably the forearm, for allergic reactions.

-You can also incorporate Saffron in your diet in order to create natural glow from within that projects youth and health.
-This way you not only use the skin benefiting compounds but your foods and drinks look more appetizing with the golden yellow color, they smell divine and taste more delicious.
+You can also incorporate Saffron in your diet in order to create a natural glow from within the youth and health of that project.
+This way you not only use the skin-benefiting compounds but your foods and drinks look more appetizing with the golden yellow color, they smell divine and taste more delicious.

-Persian Saffron is the best in the world not just because 89% of the global market is supplied by it but for its scientifically proven chemical profile that has highest levels of anti-oxidant compounds.
+Persian Saffron is the best in the world not just because 89% of the global market is supplied by it but for its scientifically proven chemical profile that has the highest levels of antioxidant compounds.